uwadonat/MY-TODO-LIST/README.md

 # To do list testing

-> In this project we wrote unit tests for the To Do list application.
-The testing project has been divided into two parts.
-In part 1 we tested functions responsible for adding and deleting list items.
-In part 2 we will the status and content updates as well as the order re-position of items in the list.
+> In this project we tested functions that are responsible for the status and content updates of the previous todo list we built on Javascript.
+You will also find our test for the order re-position of items in the list upon drag/drop actions.

 ![screenshot](https://github.com/uwadonat/MY-TODO-LIST/blob/testing-part2/Screenshot.png)